capaximperii/Template/README.md

 # Introduction

-This repository contains the content for the Template project.
+This repository contains the content for the Vuetify-Flask-GoogleLogin Template project.
 - Flask as backend
 - Vue + Vuetify + Vuex as frontend
 - Google Login as oauth authentication